Family Law Divorce Solicitors Liverpool

 The Matrimonial Causes Act 1973 governs divorce in England and Wales.
-Parties must have been married for at least one year before Divorce Proceedings can be issued in the Court.
+Parties must have been married for at least one year before Divorce Proceedings can be issued in the Family Court.

-Judicial Separation is an alternative to Divorce.
+Judicial Separation is an alternative to divorce.
 It is generally sought by religious couples.

 Dissolution of Civil Partnerships

-As with married couples the Court has the power to make Orders with regards to financial matters and child contact matters.
+As with married couples, the Court has the power to make Orders with regards to financial matters and child contact matters.

 Why Our Divorce lawyers In Liverpool Are Different

 Maria Fogg Family Law are specialist family law solicitors who believe that resolution and minimising the stress and difficulties is the key to reducing the effects on families and creating the least animosity possible.
 We have a range of specialist divorce lawyers in Liverpool to help you work through this period within your relationship.
 We want you to achieve your preferred outcome in the smoothest way possible.

 Legal costs are always a concern, and we fully understand that.
 We provide more information on our Legal Aid and Funding Fees page here.
 We provide fixed fees for our divorce services to help suit your budget and requirements.
 You may be eligible for legal aid, and if we believe you are, we can work with you to help you gain this.

 We work closely with the Legal Aid Agency, and this can be a useful and powerful asset to help with legal fees.

 Contact Maria Fogg Family Law Divorce Solicitors